-Our Influencers’ most popular answer was to hire a professional cleaner to make appliances, doors and windows squeaky clean.
-They also suggested deep cleaning the carpets, steaming the tile and decluttering the home.
+The most popular answer was to hire a professional cleaner to make appliances, doors and windows squeaky-clean.
+Also consider deep-cleaning the carpets, steaming the tile and decluttering the home.

 When cleaning, don’t forget about outside as well!
-First impressions can be irreversible, so make sure your house looks as appealing from the outside as it does from the inside.
+First impressions are lasting impressions, so make sure your house looks as appealing on the outside as it does on the inside.

 Fix what needs fixing

 You may want to consider using $1,000 to fix things that are broken in your house, such as cupboards, doors or countertops.
 You can also take on small projects that will improve your home, such as updating light fixtures, replacing doorknobs and cabinet hardware, changing old window coverings or updating kitchen/bathroom backsplashes.